ColeHouston/colehouston.github.io/index.md

 # Introduction

-I am a Red Team Operator with a specialty in developing exploits and malware, along with previous experience in cloud penetration testing, application security, and incident response.
+I am a senior red team operator with a specialty in developing exploits and malware, along with previous experience in cloud penetration testing, application security, and incident response.
 I have conducted offensive engagements against 'traditional' networks comprised of Windows/Linux endpoints and Active Directory as well as networks with infrastructure located in the cloud with exclusively macOS endpoints.

-I have earned certifications including: OSEE, OSMR, OSCE3, OSCP, CRTL, CRTO [See my resume here](resume2022.pdf)
+I have earned certifications including: OSEE, OSMR, OSCE3, OSCP, CRTL, CRTO

+[See my resume here](resume2022.pdf)

 ## Developed Tools